 You might have survived this paper, and maybe you even end up getting a great grade, but

 don't make a habit out of starting your papers late.
 It's amazing how much more you can learn and how much better you can get at writing when you have the time to reflect on what you've written, to revise thoroughly, and to talk to others about your ideas.
-List 4.9.5What do you do if you've put the paper off too long and are now pressed for time?

 Figure out why you want to procrastinate and address the problem.